pluralsight/guides/in-review/java-and-j2ee/scalable-analytics-in-plain-java-with-keen-io-and-spring-boot/article.md

 }
 ```
-This is already a web application, and thanks to Spring Boot, we don’t need to worry about configuring any web server.
+This is already a web application, and, thanks to Spring Boot, we don’t need to worry about configuring any web server.
 Just compile the application using your IDE or the command line and run the Spring Boot application:
 ```
 mvn clean install
 mvn spring-boot:run